-If lubrication or adjustment is neglected, broken rollers may occasionally be found.
-The chain can, however, be easily repaired with the Pennant Chain Rivet Extractor (Illustration N) and a few spare parts.
-This tool provides a simple means of removing the rivets, which cannot be filed down, as they are casehardened.
-It can also be used for putting in a new outer link.
+If lubrication or adjustmen in neglected, broken rollers may occasionally he found.
+The chain can, however, he easily repaired with the Pennant Chain Rivet Extractor (Illustration N) and a few spare parts.
+This tool provides a simple means of removing the rivets. which cannot be filed down, as they are casebardened It can also be used for putting in a new outer link.